NANDAVELAN/AI_Lab_Exp/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Logic Programming – Factorial of number
+# Ex.No: 6   Tower of Hanoi
 ### DATE: 12/09/2025
 ### REGISTER NUMBER :  212223060182
 ### AIM: